cs519-fall21/cs519-research-project-bsk/deciding-a-topic-refined.md

 ## Open Questions
-> Which version to use? mainline kernel?
+> #TODO Which version to use? mainline kernel?